mayb-s/data_analysis_on_galaxies/README.md

 The analysis aims to validate Hubble's Law and explore the relationship between redshift and radial velocity, along with addressing limitations and biases in the data.

+The Machine Learning Report in PDF elaborates on the data processing and analysis, drawing conclusions and exploring interpretations of the data.

 #### Overview